 The African Diaspora in France and the United States; European History; late 18th and early 19th Century Paris; Race and Gender; Popular Culture; Representations; Sexuality and Colonialism; Women’s History

-Robin Mitchell is an award winning Associate Professor in the Department of History at California State University, Channel Islands.
+Robin Mitchell is an Associate Professor of European History in the Department of History at the University at Buffalo.
 She is a 19th century French historian, specializing in discourses about race, gender, and sexuality.
-She received her master's degree in Late Modern European History from the University of California, Santa Cruz, and her doctorate in Late Modern European History from the University of California, Berkeley, with a Designated Emphasis on Women, Gender, and Sexuality.

 Mitchell's forthcoming book will be the first biography of Suzanne Simone Baptiste also known as Madame Toussaint Louverture, a heretofore neglected yet influential figure in the history of Blackness in France.
 It is currently under contract with Princeton University Press.